Learn to start a business

 How will students get to the event?

-Students will be bussed from their respective high schools to Blue Ridge Community College.
+Students will be bussed from their respective high schools to the event venue.

 What should students bring?